LooseLab/readfish/TOML.md

 TOML files
 ===
-Read Until experiments are configured using TOML files, which are minimal and easy-to-read markup files.
+ReadFish experiments are configured using TOML files, which are minimal and easy-to-read markup files.
 Each line is either a key-value pair or a 'table' heading.
 See more in the [TOML specification](https://github.com/toml-lang/toml).